 Tracking inequalities in access to drinking water, sanitation and hygiene is essential for achieving universal access and ensuring progressive realisation of the human rights to water and sanitation.

-The JMP is expanding its global databases to include WASH in schools and will publish harmonised national, regional and global estimates in early 2018.
+The JMP is expanding its global databases to include WASH in schools and will publish harmonised national, regional and global estimates in August 2018.

 Harmonised baseline estimates for WASH in health care facilities will be published in 2018, including water, sanitation, hand hygiene and health care waste management.